florianbrinkmann/fanoe/readme.txt

-Fanoe WordPress Theme, Copyright 2013 Webdesign Florian Brinkmann Fanoe is distributed under the terms of the GNU GPL
+Fanoe WordPress Theme, Copyright 2015 Florian Brinkmann Fanoe is distributed under the terms of the GNU GPL